Exploring Tokyo

 Nikko Toshogu

-Kamakura’s a small city, but chock full of historic treasures and many temples and shrines.
+Kamakura’s a small city, but chocked full of historic treasures and many temples and shrines.
 Get your Zen fix here.

 Kamakura